-Junior forward Branden Gracel scored two goals for the Minutemen
+Junior forward Branden Gracel nets two goals for Minutemen

 AMHERST, Mass. - Junior Branden Gracel's first career multi-goal performance helped lift the UMass hockey team to a 3-1 win over Vermont on Tuesday night at the Mullins Center.
 With the victory, the Minutemen improve to 3-5-1 in Hockey East action, 4-5-1 overall, while the Catamounts fall to 2-5-2 on the year.

 Junior Conor Allen provided UMass' opening tally to mark his third straight game registering a point.
 His classmate, Conor Sheary, notched an assist in his fourth consecutive contest and now leads the team with seven helpers on the year.
 Junior Michael Pereira dished an assist as well, his sixth point of the year, all which have come in his past five games.

 UMass took a 1-0 lead just 5:51 into the contest as Sheary collected his own rebound and sent a cross-ice pass to Allen at the far point.
 Allen fired a shot past Brody Hoffman for his third of the season.

 However, UVM came up with the equalizer at the 11:20 mark.
 Kyle Mountain picked up the puck from Anders Franzon in the slot.
 Mountain's initial attempt was stopped by Kevin Boyle, but Anthony DeCenzo was there to put home the rebound for his first tally of the season.